Sanjay-00/AutoCAM/README.md

 ## Limitations

-- Scanned (image-based) PDFs are not supported — only digital CIBIL reports with extractable text
+- Scanned (image-based) PDFs are not supported - only digital CIBIL reports with extractable text
-- TransUnion reports have no LLM fallback
+- Only works with 2 specific format - CRIF and TransUnion